 - Disputes about fault and liability

-Those factors and more could influence the amount of time it takes to settle your case.
-The most important thing, though, is building a compelling case that establishes fault and liability, and demonstrates the full value of your damages.
-Building such a case can take time, but your attorney will work diligently to avoid delays and keep your case moving.
+Those factors and more could influence the time it takes to settle your case.
+The most important thing is building a compelling case that establishes fault and liability and demonstrates the full value of your damages.
+Building such a case can take time, but your attorney can work diligently to avoid delays and keep your case moving.

-However, certain avoidable factors could delay settlement of your case.
-These factors may:
+However, certain avoidable factors could delay settling your case.
+These factors may include: